sukuxey/sukuxey/README.md

 ☆ ╰┈➤ I'm Akito Shinonome stan :3 . (he's my fav . my pjsk ID is in my status)

-☆ ╰┈➤ I play pjsk, pt obv, roblox, and i can play more if you'll recommend me smth.
+☆ ╰┈➤ I play pjsk, pt obv, roblox, league of legends and i can play more if you'll recommend me smth.

 ☆ ╰┈➤ I really like making friends so pls bmf, i would appreciate it. .
 DO NOT copy my skins.